Family-Based Childhood Weight Management Studies

 Nutrition Labeling Project

 A new law requiring the posting of nutrition information in chain food establishments went to effect in King County on January 1, 2009.
 This law is just one of many steps that policy makers in King County have taken in an effort to address the increasing rates of obesity in children and adults in King County.
-Investigators at Seattle Children's are working closely with the King County Department of Public Health to assess how different restaurants are implementing the law, any changes over time, and the related impact on consumer purchasing choices.
+Investigators at Seattle Children's are working closely with the King County Department of Public Health to assess how different restaurants are implementing the law, any changes in menu labeling over time, and the related impact on consumer purchasing choices.
 Read more.

 Eating Out Study